ponderingdemocritus/docbot/README.md

-# GPT-4 & LangChain - GPT Chatbot trained on your docs
+# Generate docs with GPT then discuss

-Thanks to the OG Mayooear<twitter:@mayowaoshin> for the original repo
+Thanks to the OG Mayooear<twitter:@mayowaoshin> for the original repo.

-Firstly generates docs from any file type and saves in a Document json.
-Then uploads to a pinecone db where you can then talk with the bot.
+This repo allows you to generate .md docs from any file type which then can be uploaded into a pinecone db for questions.
+The preprocess of generating the .md files is essential for the vector db fetching.

 ```
 // generate .md files from directory and output document files
 yarn gen <directory path> <file name>

 yarn gen /cairo .cairo
 ```

 ```
 // load into pinecone
+// This part is manual, you can freely adjust the document loaders to your liking.
 yarn ingest
 ```

 ```